Eve (American TV series)

-Eve is an American sitcom created by Meg DeLoatch that originally aired for three seasons on UPN from September 15, 2003 to May 11, 2006.
+Eve is an American television sitcom created by Meg DeLoatch that originally aired for three seasons on UPN from September 15, 2003, to May 11, 2006.
 Featuring an ensemble cast consisting of Eve, Jason George, Ali Landry, Natalie Desselle-Reid, Brian Hooks, and Sean Maguire, the show revolves around two sets of male and female friends attempting to navigate relationships with the opposite sex.
 The executive producers were Robert Greenblatt and David Janollari; the series was produced by The Greenblatt/Janollari Studio and Mega Diva Inc. in association with Warner Bros.
 Television for UPN.

 The series was developed as a vehicle for Eve under the working title The Opposite Sex; UPN executives approached the rapper about a television project after the success of fellow musician Brandy in another of the network's sitcoms, Moesha.
 Eve's series was created as part of the network's attempt to appeal to a younger demographic.
 After being picked up, the show was renamed Eve to attract the rapper's fans.
 It was set in Miami, but filmed at Sunset Gower Studios in Hollywood.
 Eve has stated that she was intimidated at first by the process of preparing for and filming a sitcom, and she would later regret not fully committing to her character.
-The show aired on UPN in its original run, and later on TV One.
+The show aired on UPN in its original run, and later in syndicated reruns on TV One and Cleo TV.
 UPN had promoted Eve as part of its new comedy block, one of four new comedies developed by the network.

 Eve suffered low viewership in spite of its high ratings among young African-American women; it was canceled following UPN's merger with The WB Television Network (The WB) to launch The CW in 2006.
 The series' cancellation, along with that of other black sitcoms, was criticized by media outlets for reducing representation of African-American characters and the number of roles for African-American actors on television.
 Critical response to Eve was mixed; some praised its inclusion as a part of UPN's line-up of black sitcoms, but others felt Eve lacked charisma, and that the series was inferior to its contemporaries.
 Despite the mixed reception, the show and its star received several award nominations.
 The series was later released on the iTunes Store, Amazon Video, and HBO Max.